mberest/onvif-client/README.md

 I send a GetProfiles request and let user choose a profile, and then send GetStreamUri to get the video URI of the selected profile

 I wrote with Python 3.8.
-Have't tested on anything else.
+Haven't tested on anything else.

 Put the wsdl files in working directory (usually same directory as the python file)